 Hip pain can also be caused by arthritis as we age.
 Arthritis can lead to inflammation of the hip joint and breakdown the cartilage.
 This is when fractures and breaks become more common.

 If you're active, hip pain could be caused by a simple case of muscle or tendon strain or even tendinitis.
 Both of these can be caused by repetitive stress from overuse.

-Once we hit 50 years old, our muscles, ligaments and tendons are not as strong as they once were and wear and normal wear and tear can begin to impact them.
+Once we hit 50 years old, our muscles, ligaments, and tendons are not as strong as they once were and normal wear and tear can begin to impact them.
 At this point, it's normal to experience some pain and discomfort where the protective cartilage around our joints begins to break down (like in our hands, knees, or hips).